hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 > **Hands-on:** Try the [Share Modules in the Private Module Registry](https://learn.hashicorp.com/tutorials/terraform/module-private-registry?in=terraform/modules&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) tutorial on HashiCorp Learn.

-Terraform Cloud's private module registry lets you publish Terraform modules to be consumed by users across your organization.
+Terraform Cloud's private module registry lets you publish private Terraform modules to be consumed by users across your organization.
 It works much like the public [Terraform Registry](/docs/registry/index.html), except that it uses your configured [VCS integrations][vcs] instead of requiring public GitHub repositories.

 All members of an organization can view modules.

-Only members of the "owners" team can publish new modules.
+Only members of the "owners" team of an organization can publish new modules to its module registry.
 Once a module is published, the ability to release new versions is managed by your VCS provider.

 [permissions-citation]: #intentionally-unused---keep-for-maintainers